lornebb/Venice-Drone-website/README.md

 Need to get an example read me to use!

+12th May -
+- fixed nav bar thing.
+- HOME page - CURRENT RELEASE FEATURE - Lets see how much this does my head in then hey!

 11th May -
 - Must remeber to open HOME on index.html to find the proper page!!!
 - img alt tags, knew i forgot about something.